Environmental biogeochemistry and ecotoxicology

 Phone : +41 22 379 0335

 I am an environmental chemist with more than 20-year experience in trace element chemical speciation, bioavailability and impact to aquatic microorganisms.
-Presently I am a Full Professor in Environmental Biogeochemistry and Ecotoxicology, at the Department for Environmental and Aquatic Sciences and the Institute for Environmental Sciences at the University of Geneva, and a Vice president of the School of Earth and Environmental Sciences.
+Presently I am a Full Professor in Environmental Biogeochemistry and Ecotoxicology, at the Department for Environmental and Aquatic Sciences and the Institute for Environmental Sciences at the University of Geneva, and a president of the School of Earth and Environmental Sciences.
 Between July 2011 and July 2017 I have served as a director of Department for Environmental and Aquatic Sciences.
 Previous positions I held include Lecturer at the University of Geneva, Professor Fellow of SNF at the Swiss Federal Institute of Technology Lausanne (EPFL).

 At present my research interests include: (i) Speciation and bioavailability inorganic contaminants, such as mercury, and (nano)particles in aquatic systems; (ii) Molecular ecotoxicology and effect of contaminants and nanoparticles on physiology, metabolome and transcriptome of aquatic microorganisms.
 Biomarkers; (iii) In-situ determination of the impact of contamination by lab-on-a-chip.
 Biosensors; (iv) Population and community ecotoxicology and biodiversity in aquatic systems.
 Bioindicators.